ModuleBase

 ModuleInfo

-is mandatory, while the rest are optional;If the module throws an exception here, it is equivalent to returning an empty ModuleInfo;
+which is required, the rest are optional;If the module throws an exception in this interface, it is equivalent to returning an empty ModuleInfo;

 bool Initialize(CoreRef)

-: Used to initialize the module;During the Initialize phase, AimRT sequentially calls the
+: Used to initialize the module;During the Initialize phase, AimRT calls the

 Initialize